sid-newby/tknyz/README.md

 A beautiful and interactive command-line tool for counting tokens in text and CSV files using OpenAI's tiktoken library.

 # WARNING OUTLAW MOTHERFUCKERS!
-NOW EVEN MORE BEAUTIFUL WITH DIRECTLY LEVEL TOKEN COUNTING!
+NOW EVEN MORE BEAUTIFUL WITH DIRECTORY LEVEL TOKEN COUNTING!
 HOLY FUCK 1 MILLION TOKENS DAVE!

 ## Cursed-Beautiful Features You Didn't Ask For
 - 👁️ Demon KITTY is KVLT n face watches you count tokens